pannarong-tw/continue-local-lmm/README.md

 ```bash
 bash scripts/setup-ollama.sh
 ```

-Run the setup script to install dependencies:
-This will:
+This script will:
-- Install Homebrew
+- Install Homebrew (if not already installed)
 - Install Ollama

 ---